h2oai/h2o-2/h2o-docs/source/tutorial/rf.rst

 Trees").
 Save the associated key to clipboard, and paste it into the model key field on the "Request Generate Predictions" Page.
 Enter a .hex key associated with a parsed data set other than the one used to build the model.
+To generate the prediction, click the **Submit** button.

 |

 ..
-Image:: RequestPredict.png
+Image:: RFpredict.png
    :width: 90 %

 """"